 Many women have experienced debilitating side effects from the implants, including perforation of organs, vaginal bleeding and scarring, mesh erosion and severe pain.
 Ethicon stopped manufacturing several of its mesh products in August 2012, including its Gynecare Prolift Kit, Gynecare Prolift + M Kit, Gynecare TVT Secure and Gynecare Prosima Pelvic Floor Repair System Kit.

 In February 2013, a New Jersey jury required Johnson & Johnson to pay $11.11 million after Linda Gross suffered from its Ethicon mesh products.
-J&J is facing over 25,400 federal mesh lawsuits and countless suits in state courts.
+In late 2014 and early 2015, the company settled more than 100 mesh lawsuits for undisclosed amounts.
 In March 2015, a jury sided with Coleen Perry against Ethicon and awarded her $5.7 million.
 J&J is still facing more than 25,400 federal mesh lawsuits and countless suits in state courts.

 J&J markets the blood thinner Xarelto (rivaroxaban), a drug created by Bayer.
 Xarelto is similar to another blood thinner, Pradaxa, in that both drugs can lead to bleeding events with limited treatment available.
 Unlike warfarin, the standard blood thinner, there is no antidote that can be given to Pradaxa or Xarelto patients to stop bleeding once it starts.
-Because of this, hundreds of patients suffering from bleeding events related to Pradaxa have filed lawsuits against Pradaxa’s manufacturer.
+Because of this, thousands of patients suffering from bleeding events related to Pradaxa filed lawsuits against Pradaxa’s manufacturer.
 The manufacturer settled 4,600 cases for $650 million in 2014.